Kev Thomas Writes

 Beware the Wounded Buffalo!

-If statistics are anything to go by it’d appear that more hunters are killed or injured as a result of running after a wounded buffalo, than are those who track it cautiously and slowly.
+If statistics are anything to go by it’d appear more hunters are killed or injured as a result of running after a wounded buffalo, than are those who track it cautiously and slowly.
 Blindly running through thick cover after a wounded buffalo places the hunter at a distinct disadvantage, and for a number of reasons.
 Humans are noisy creatures, and if the buffalo has stopped fleeing, the noise of its pursuer will carry to it easily.
 And then when it suddenly launches an attack on the hunter from extremely close quarters, the hunter will probably be out of breath, have sweat stinging his eyes, and be caught completely off guard.
-End result, a botched shot.
-And there won’t be time for a second shot.
+End result; a botched shot.
+And under those circumstances there certainly won’t be time for a second shot.

 Above: It would be folly to try and run after a wounded buffalo in this kind of cover, and although it can’t be clearly seen there is an elephant cow standing at centre in the photo.
+Part of her left hind leg is visual, and only just.

 During 1968 when I was a young cadet game ranger with the Rhodesian Department of National Parks & Wildlife Management, we had it drummed into us by our mentors to never run after a wounded buffalo or any dangerous animal if it’d disappeared into thick cover.
 Cover, by way of thickets or other habitat types will dictate how quickly a follow-up takes place.
 Obviously too, common sense must prevail and as an example in open knee-high grassland with a few scattered trees, the ‘never run after’ principle wouldn’t necessarily apply.
 In this case visibility would be good and an animal the size of an elephant or buffalo clearly seen.